Gers2017/ts-tipi/README.md

 Install the dependencies
 ```bash
 npm i
 ```
 or
 ```bash
 yarn
 ```

-if you want to check the [project template](https://github.com/Gers2017/ts-template)
+If you want to check the [project template](https://github.com/Gers2017/ts-template)